mpkelly/react-with-i18n/README.md

 # React with I18N

 Easily add lightweight yet powerful I18N support to your component library components.
+This library does not ship with any special `Translate` / `I18NText` component or helper functions.
+Instead, you pass your existing components to a HOC to have them ehanced.
+This way the I18N library doesn't takeover your codebase, as most of them tend to do.

 ## Quick start